This page

 Templefields (omitting the town centre) was taken on.
 The route evolved into being a commercial operation providing an all day

-service on Monday to Saturday serving the Town Centre, and had numerous extensions and deviations over the years.
-The service
+service on Monday to Saturday serving the Town Centre, and had numerous extensions, deviations,

 been progressive for a number of years, and reached a peak in 2010 with intensive

-competition with Arriva and also Centrebus.
-Although this has retracted a
+competition against Arriva and also Centrebus.
+Although this has retracted and

 challenge to the larger and historically more dominant operators in the